Choosing a TIG welder

 What is TIG welding?

 TIG welding, formally known as Tungsten Inert Gas welding, or Gas Tungsten Arc Welding, uses a non consumable tungsten electrode to produce the weld.
 This fabrication method compels an arc between the base metal and the electrode, producing a high quality weld.
-It is used to join two materials together, like stainless steel or aluminium and melt them tohether.
+It is used to join two materials together, like stainless steel or aluminium and melt them together.

 Tig welding 1